Shiver Me Timbers! You’ll Love This Pirate Unit Study

 Pirate Unit Study

-One of the best things about homeschooling is the freedom to linger over a topic when it lights a spark of curiosity.
+One of the best things about homeschooling is the freedom to linger over a topic when it sparks curiosity.
 I’ve always been happy to oblige my children with learning detours, but it’s especially true with this third and final child of mine.
 Not only do we have a little more time to linger because it’s just the two of us, but I realize now more than ever that it’s in the lingering that so much real knowledge is often learned.

-But…why linger over the “golden age” of pirates – as mean and stingy as they were?
+But why linger over the “golden age” of pirates—as mean and stingy as they were?
 Oh, there are wonderful lessons to be learned when studying pirates!
-Of course, pirates are a part of history, and learning about them helps children grasp a broader understanding of the dangers of exploration and settling of the Americas.
+Of course, pirates are a part of history, and learning about them helps children grasp a broader understanding of the dangers of exploration and settling the Americas.

-You can also discuss the motivations for choosing piracy as a career option – and you might be surprised at the reasonings.
+You can also discuss the motivations for choosing piracy as a career option, and you might be surprised by the reasonings.
 Lots of world geography can be covered, too.
-And, not to miss, are character discussions concerning everything from proper respect for people and their properties to decent etiquette.
+And, not to miss, there are character discussions concerning everything from proper respect for people and their properties to decent etiquette.

 Get a downloadable copy of the pirate unit study below!